SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 1. `std::string` data member `message`
 2. Use of the data member in the `process` member function
-3. Use of the falaise::config::property_set instance `ps` passed to the user-defined constructor to extract the configured value for data member, or set a default.
+3. Use of the falaise::config::property_set instance `ps` passed to the user-defined constructor to extract configuration information

-Configuration is handled by the constructor for simpli

-The last item is where the actual configuration is performed and validated.

-In this case we have
-a single, *optional*, parameter, and initialize it in `MyModule`s initializer list.
-Its value is initialized by using the @ref falaise::config::property_set::get member function to return the `std::string` type parameter named "message" from `ps`, or "hello" if that parameter does not exist.
-It will throw an exception automatically if the "message" parameter exists, but is not a `std::string`.
-Falaise mod

-The @ref falaise::config::property_set has a range of member functions

-An important restriction on configurable parameters is that they can only be of types understood by @ref falaise::config::property_set, namely:

-- `std::string`
-- `int`
-- `double`
-- `bool`
-- `std::vector` of all above types.
-- @ref falaise::config::path for explicit filesystem paths
-- @ref falaise::config::quantity_t for physical (dimensionful) values, e.g. energy
-- @ref falaise::config::property_set for nested configurations
+Here, `message` is our configurable parameter, and is initialized in the `MyModule` constructor using the @ref falaise::config::property_set::get member function.
+We supply `std::string` as the template argument as that is the type we need, and `message` as the parameter ID to extract.
+This ID does not have to match the name of the data member, but it is useful to do so for clarity.

+As configuration is always done through the constructor, you can then use configured data members just like any other.
+In this case we simply report the value of `message` to standard output in the `process` member function.

 Building a Loadable Shared Library for a Configurable Module
 ------------------------------------------------------------